Marc Warren (soccer): APIA Leichhardt

 On 17 April 2014, Warren signed a remainder of the NSW Premier League deal with APIA Leichhardt.

 Perth Glory

 Warren made a return to professional football, after accepting a 1-year contract from A-League club Perth Glory, following a 3-week trial.
 On 20 February 2018, Warren and Perth Glory mutually terminated his contract to allow him to explore other opportunities.

 International career

 Warren represented Australia at the 2007 International Youth Football Championship and played 3 times, scoring once against South Korea.
-Warren represented Australia with the Young Soccerooss at the FIFA U-20 World Cup in Columbia.
+Warren represented Australia with the Young Socceroos' at the FIFA U-20 World Cup in Columbia.

 Personal life

 With the club promoting their coaching in the community project, Warren revealed he taking up coaching sessions and said: "I’ve done bits and pieces of coaching back home in Australia.
 The club asked if I was interested in being part of this and I said yes.
 I really enjoyed coming in to teach the kids."